appenz/macLLM/README.md

 And of course you can also use this to summarize text, expand text to bullet points or anything else ChatGPT can do.

+## Shortcuts

+Shortcuts are shorthand for specifc prompts.
+So for example "@@fix" is a prompt that corrects spelling or "@@tr-es" is short for translate to Spanish.
+You use them in text like this:

+>@@fix My Canaidian Mooose is Braun.

+This gets internally expanded to:

+>@@Correct any spelling or grammar mistakes in the following text: My Canaidian Mooose is Braun.

+Which GPT will correct to:

+> My Canadian Moose is Brown.

+You can add your own shortcuts for prompts in the shortcuts.py file.

 ## License

 Apache 2.0